 With so much fear and negativity in our daily news about climate, nature, and our communities, how do we stay focused on what we can do?
 Join Smithsonian Under Secretary for Science and Research Ellen Stofan, and head of HHMI Tangled Bank Studios Sean B. Carroll for a wide-ranging discussion about how we can change the narrative across science, communications, storytelling, and science education.

 What is the role of storytelling in science education?
 How can we inspire and engage the next generation to see themselves as part of the solution?
 What is the role of media in shifting perceptions?
 How can scientists, educators and storytellers help?
-This future-focused dialogue is followed by a conversation about what’s happening on the ground now with the next generation: Ellen Stofan and Sean Carroll are joined by Irene Amoke, Eisenhower Fellow and executive director of the Kenya Wildlife Trust, who will discuss her programs that are changing the narrative for the next generation of African conservation leaders.
+This future-focused dialogue is followed by a conversation about what’s happening on the ground now with the next generation: Ellen Stofan and Sean Carroll are joined by Irene Amoke, Eisenhower Fellow and executive director of the Kenya Wildlife Trust, who discusses her programs that are changing the narrative for the next generation of African conservation leaders.

 Sponsored by Re:wild